-Daily trips to the beach, delicious food, stunning resorts and plenty of amazing day trips… It’s fair to say Playa Del Carmen is a Mexican paradise.
+Daily trips to the beach, delicious food, stunning resorts and plenty of amazing day trips… there are plenty of reasons to visit Playa Del Carmen.

 Playa Del Carmen’s beach is long, white and covered in perfectly soft sand.
 When the sun is shining, the water is a bright Caribbean turquoise.
 Lined with chilled beach clubs serving tacos and cocktails, it’s easy to spend several hours relaxing.
 I loved exploring the beaches in the region and my absolute favourite was Akumal.
 When I visited it was never very busy, feeling pretty raw and untouched.
 But the main reason I fell in love with Akumal – the turtles.
 This is one of the key locations the turtles in the area come to feed so you’re pretty much guaranteed to see some if you snorkel there!